Do You Need a Front License Plate in Texas?

 If you’re visiting Texas, you must meet the requirements of your state of residence.
 That means it’s OK to drive with only one plate.

-Twenty-eight other states currently require front and rear license plates.
-They are California, Colorado, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+In addition to Texas, 27 other states and Washington, D.C., currently require front and rear license plates.
+States where second plates are required include California, Colorado, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 What if my Second License Plate Was Lost or Stolen?